-Confirmation is held for young people entering 9th grade and runs from the second Sunday of September until Confirmation Sunday which is the first Sunday of June, when the students are confirmed during the church service.
+Confirmation is held for young people entering 8th and 9th grade and runs from the second Sunday of September until the first Sunday of June, when the students are confirmed during the church service.
 Confirmation classes are run on the even numbered years (2018, 2020) so that class sizes will be large enough for meaningful discussions.

 The purpose of Confirmation is to provide the opportunity for the young person to affirm their Christian faith for themselves that their parents began at their baptism.